macOS: Things to do after installation (Apps, Settings, and Tweaks)

 IdentityFile ~/.ssh/id_ed25519

 If your SSH key file has a different name or path than the example code, modify the filename or path to match your current setup.
-Note: If you chose not to add a passphrase to your key, you should omit the UseKeychain line.
+Note that if you don’t have a passphrase to your key, you should omit the UseKeychain line.
 Lastly, let’s add our private SSH key to the ssh-agent:

 ssh-add -K ~/.ssh/id_ed25519